cstroie/DokuLLM/dokullm/README.md

 ## Features

-This plugin adds a toolbar to DokuWiki's edit interface with the following LLM-powered functions:
+This plugin adds a comprehensive toolbar to DokuWiki's edit interface with the following LLM-powered functions:

 - **Insert Template**: Automatically insert template content when LLM_TEMPLATE metadata is defined
 - **Complete**: Automatically complete partial text